Top 10 Dishes for 2018

 Carrot Cake at Ecco on Overton Park

-It’s tempting to hoard the carrot cake at Ecco, but go ahead and pass around sous chef Isaac Hunt’s scrumptious interpretation of a 1970s staple.
+It’s tempting to hoard the carrot cake at Ecco on Overton Park, but go ahead and pass around sous chef Isaac Hunt’s scrumptious interpretation of a 1970s staple.
 Hunt’s gorgeous cake starts with the basics — fresh carrots, sugar, flour, butter, eggs, and secret spices — but then the chef adds in his own surprises.
 First, he uses more vanilla and less sugar than most buttercreams, so the cake’s icing stays extra creamy.
 Next, pecans decorate the cake like a Southern coat of arms, protective and comforting.
 And finally, the finesse: raisin puree, drizzled on the cake and the plate in an artful zigzag pattern.

 Contender: Spaghetti alla Puttanesca